Sweden during World War II: Defence of Finland

 Twelve of Sweden's most modern fighter aircraft, British Gloster Gladiators, were flown by volunteer Swedish pilots under Finnish insignia.
 These aircraft constituted one third of Sweden's fighter force at the time.
 In addition, Sweden received some 70,000 Finnish children who were sent to Sweden to find safety during the 1940s.

+In addition to the military aid sent to Finland, the Swedish government secretly facilitated the delivery of aircraft that Finland had purchased or received as donations from other countries.
+A total of 157 planes were assembled in volunteering Swedish factories, while Finnish pilots collected an additional 35 planes in Sweden after they were flown in from abroad.
+The Royal Swedish Air Force Materiel Administration and the Swedish Air Force provided logistical support for these operations, with discreet approval from the Swedish government to avoid provoking significant protests from the Soviet Union.

 On 21 February 1940, seven Soviet bombers accidentally dropped around 150 bombs over Pajala in Norrbotten County.
 Six buildings caught fire and two people were injured.
 The event sparked further debate on whether Sweden should send aid to the Finns.